arsium/ShellCodeLoaderDlang/README.md

 How does it work ?

 It uses NTApi to load and call the shellcode if loaded.
+For demo, I use a simple csharp app displaying a messagebox converted in shellcode with https://github.com/TheWover/donut.

 Functions Added :